Select your language

 We carry out aid projects in Africa with a focus on water and ensure that people have access to clean water – water is a human right.

-In our aid projects, we build wells, treat contaminated water to make it drinkable, and restore dry land to fertility through irrigation.
+Through our commitment to water wells for Africa, we build sustainable water sources, treat contaminated water to make it drinkable, and restore dry land to fertility through irrigation.
 We personally oversee the projects from start to finish.

 Water is a human right